panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 ## 8. Conclusion

-Because the function invocation has the biggest impart on `this`, from now on **do not** ask yourself:
+Because the function invocation has the biggest impact on `this`, from now on **do not** ask yourself:

 > Where is `this` taken from?